-- Polished steel head
+- Forged carbon steel head for durability

 The head of a claw hammer performs two jobs – the flat face knocks-in nails and the claw pulls them out.
 You can also use heavier claw hammers for light demolition work such as breaking up old furniture.